 Very few academic organisations in the world have such a versatile facility.
 The fixed-base simulator emulates a large transport aircraft flight deck, which allows us to focus on problems ranging from those posed by highly automated flight decks to handling qualities of novel aircraft configurations.

 Our engineering research flight simulator is generic and reconfigurable to enable rapid reconfiguration between aircraft types and systems.
 This also allows the evaluation of aircraft handling characteristics and assessment of novel system designs.

 A comprehensive suite of near and real-time simulation and visualisation environments are continuously being developed at Cranfield to support our research activities in flight dynamics, control and simulation along with other work focusing on aeroelasticity challenges posed by large aircraft.
 The facility allows our researchers to focus on problems related to highly automated flight decks, where the integration of flight control laws and pilot displays for situational awareness can only be investigated using such an engineering research simulator.

 Summary of applications

-Real-time simulation and visualisation using reconfigurable flight dynamic models are implemented in a MATLAB/Simulink environment which provides students with the ability to rapidly test what they have learnt in class.
+Real-time simulation and visualisation using reconfigurable flight dynamic models are implemented in a MATLAB/Simulink environment, which provides students with the ability to rapidly test what they have learned in class.
 Researchers can also rapidly assess the effectiveness of their designs or solutions.
 This environment is integrated with easily upgradable COTS based technologies that drive the audio and visual systems together with other aircraft systems models.

 The simulator is based on a modular concept with numerous PCs each of which run a model of a particular aircraft system.
 This provides a rapid prototyping environment, where system modules can be quickly replaced, developed and implemented using industry standard design methodologies.